Why Was Abby Lee Miller’s Sentencing Delayed? Does This Affect ‘Dance Moms’?

 — SVN Magazine (@SVNmagazine) February 24, 2017

 Deadline reports that Abby Lee Miller got what’s called an “11th hour reprieve” in the sentencing phase of the trial.
-The court actually cancelled the sentencing of the owner of the Abby Lee Dance Studio, stating that they would reschedule the sentencing date by “order of the court,” but didn’t make clear as to when that sentencing would take place.
+The court actually canceled the sentencing of the owner of the Abby Lee Dance Studio, stating that they would reschedule the sentencing date by “order of the court,” but didn’t make clear as to when that sentencing would take place.

 “On January 20, the government argued its side of the story and hit Miller hard.
 Dismissing her claims that the not insignificant Dance Moms money she hid from her bankruptcy case was the result of getting famous too fast, Melucci said last month that Miller “intended to cause harm” to her creditors by deliberately misrepresenting income on bankruptcy filings in 2012.”